 Datomic is a proprietary database management system.
 It is an operational DBMS, in other words, it allows updates in real time.
 Instead of assigning and overwriting values into named attributes, Datomic keeps track of all immutable facts over time, which sets Datomic apart because previous states can be accessed at any time.
 Datomic is also a distributional DBMS, which provides horizontal read scalability.
 Another feature of Datomic is that it empowers application server by running queries in application server, as opposed to many other client-server DBMS in which case database server runs the queries.
 In addition, Datomic leverages existing storage services like Cassandra, SQL and Dynamo DB, which provides more flexibility.
 There are two Datomic products, Datomic Cloud and Datomic On-Prem.
 Datomic Cloud is built for AWS integration, and Datomic On-Prem (On-Premise) could be built on any infrastructure and storage services.

 Early March 2012, the Relevance team (later joined with Metadata to form Cognitect) around Rich Hickey released Datomic, which they have started to work on since 2010.
 Their motivation was to move the substantial portion of power attributed to database servers into application servers, so that programmer would have more power programming with data inside the application logic.
-Datomic Cloud was release in early 2018, which utilized and integrated AWS technologies, for example, * DynamoDB, EFS, EBS and S3 as storage services; * CloudFormation for deployment; * AWS Cloudwatch for logging, monitoring, and metrics.
+Datomic Cloud was release in early 2018 using Amazon's components: * DynamoDB, EFS, EBS and S3 as storage services; * CloudFormation for deployment; * AWS Cloudwatch for logging, monitoring, and metrics.
 Since the release of Datomic Cloud, the original Datomic was referred to as Datomic On-Prem (On-Premise) to distinguish from the new release.

 Index trees contain "segments," arrays of records that are serialized and then compressed with zip.